-- 4.5.3 recognise and give effect within its own jurisdiction to any restriction, exclusion or ineligibility imposed on a person by another National Cricket Federation for breach of these Regulations; - make it a condition of eligibility to participate in any of its Approved Cricket that the person in question has a valid Member NOC issued by the National Cricket Federation to which they are affiliated; and - 4.5.5 make it a condition of eligibility to participate in any of its Approved Cricket that the person in question has not participated in any Disapproved Cricket in the six months prior to the Approved Cricket in question. - 4.5.5.1 Such person may apply to the National Cricket Federation to avoid all or part of this six month period for good cause shown, provided that the circumstances will have to be exceptional to justify such avoidance. - 4.6 The ICC may take appropriate disciplinary action against any National Cricket Federation that fails to comply with these Regulations, in accordance with the Terms of Reference of the ICC Disputes Resolution Committee or (where applicable) as set out in Article 4.7 below.
+- 4.5.3 recognise and give effect within its own jurisdiction to any restriction, exclusion or ineligibility imposed on a person by another National Cricket Federation for breach of these Regulations; - 4.5.4 make it a condition of eligibility to participate in any of its Approved Cricket that the person in question has a valid No-Objection Certificate issued by the National Cricket Federation to which they are affiliated; and - 4.5.5 make it a condition of eligibility to participate in any of its Approved Cricket that the person in question has not participated in any Disapproved Cricket in the six months prior to the Approved Cricket in question. - 4.5.5.1 Such person may apply to the National Cricket Federation to avoid all or part of this six month period for good cause shown, provided that the circumstances will have to be exceptional to justify such avoidance. - 4.6 The ICC may take appropriate disciplinary action against any National Cricket Federation that fails to comply with these provisions, in accordance with the Terms of Reference of the ICC Disputes Resolution Committee.